Volkswagen Passat (B8): Passat Alltrack

 The Passat Alltrack was introduced in late 2015 for European markets and in early 2016 for Australian and New Zealand markets.
 The main differences for the Alltrack compared to a normal Passat Estate is 25 mm of added ground clearance compared to a normal Passat Estate for a total of 174 mm, body cladding, and 4MOTION standard across the range.
 There are more smaller changes, for example matte chrome wing mirrors, underbody protection, and Alltrack badging in the front, side, and rear.
 There are also interior changes, mainly adding Alltrack branding.
 Exclusive to the Alltrack is an off-road mode in the driving mode selector.
 There is 639 L of boot space, 11 down from a normal Passat Estate.

 Powertrains consist of one TSI and three TDI engines, carried over from the regular Passat.
 Only the 150 PS TDI engine is offered with a manual 6-speed gearbox, while all other models come with VW's dual-clutch DSG gearbox.
 The 4MOTION system used in the Alltrack is a normally front-biased Haldex system.

 Saloon discontinuation

 In January 2022, Volkswagen discontinued the 4-door saloon version of the Passat in Europe.
-Jacob Oliva alleges that, the estate version sells better in Europe, and that Volkswagen's Arteon liftback is positioned in a similar market segment.
+The estate version sells better in Europe, and that Volkswagen's Arteon liftback is positioned in a similar market segment.

+Reception

+According to the chairman of the board of Volkswagen, Martin Winterkorn, the B8 is "a premium car without the premium price", indicating that the Passat nameplate was moved to the small car segment, as opposed to the previous generation models that were conceived as large family cars, although some auto journalists have criticised this strategy since it effectively puts the Passat in competition with the Audi A6.